pranalibhanse/Digital-Wedding-Invitation/README.md

 # Digital-Wedding-Invitation
-The website is design using wordpress.
+The website is design using wordpress and themify theme builder.